pmrobotics/ftcgems/docs/source/topics/odometry-tracking/05-save-new-target-pose.rst

               }

-   Pressing "shift+back"  (left bumper + shift) will save the current robot's location as the new target.
+   Pressing "guide" will save the current robot's location as the new target.